curv3d/curv/docs/shapes/Transformations.rst

   This is a classic 2D image transformation, based on an API in the Python scikit-image library, where ``strength`` is the amount of swirl, and ``radius`` indicates the swirl extent.

+  * ``strength``: 0 means no effect, positive means a clockwise swirl, negative means a counterclockwise swirl.